moehriegitt/hob3l/doc/scadformat.md

   * Hob3l is able to generate 2-manifold polyhedra in all circumstances, even if points touch the Z axis (i.e., the 2D scene has points with x==0).
-Hob3l achieves this by not rendering a full torus, because this could generate a singleton vertex that is not 2-manifold.
+Hob3l achieves this by not rendering a full torus, because this could generate a singleton vertex where the polyhedron is not 2-manifold.
 Instead, Hob3l splits the full torus into 2 pieces and merges them.
 The subsequent 2D algorithms of Hob3l cope with this equivalent form.
-  * OpenSCAD uses the usual heuristics for finding the number of steps, while Hob3l relies on `$fn` to be manually set.
+  * OpenSCAD uses the usual heuristics for finding the number of steps, while Hob3l relies on `$fn` to be manually set or using a command line defined default value.
   * The `angle` != 360 case is implemented in Hob3l without comparing
     the result experimentally with OpenSCAD 2016.x, because only OpenSCAD 2015.3 was used, which does not support this feature.
 The